 And now, because we really did have such an amazing weekend out there on the dunes, a few more of my favorite photos!

 - Getting there: Great Sand Dunes National Park is located in south-central Colorado near the town of Alamosa

-- Fees & passes: $20/car for a 7-day entry fee; backcountry permit is free but they only give out 20 per night
+- Fees & passes: $20/car for a 7-day entry fee to the park + $6 to reserve a backcountry permit through recreation.gov

 - Hiking: it’s a minimum 1.5 miles (2.4 km) to crest the first ridge of the dunes and cross out of the day use area

-- Other: Following proper backcountry and LNT protocols is very important while out on the dunes.
+- Other: Following proper backcountry and Leave No Trace protocols is very important while out on the dunes.
 Park rules dictate (1) no campfires, (2) use of a bear canister, and (3) you must bury human waste 6 inches (15 cm) beneath the surface AND pack out all toilet paper